Arthi-chaud/Marvinette/README.md

 - ```teardown```: if the file exists, the command written in the file will be executed after the program is launched.

 If a ```setup```, ```stdout/stderrFilter``` or ```teardwon``` command doesn't return 0, the test will fail.

+Upon creation, feel free to change the files' content by yourself.
+Be careful not to leave any *useless* line breaks of trailing spaces

 ---